tcltk/tcl/doc/markdown/http.md

     }
     ```

     The **::http::geturl** command runs the **-command** callback inside a [catch] command.
 Therefore an error in the callback command does not call the **bgerror** handler.
-See the **ERRORS** section for details.
+See the [Errors] section for details.

 **-guesstype** *boolean*
 : Attempt to guess the **Content-Type** and character set when a misconfigured server provides no information.
 The default value is *false* (do nothing).
 If boolean *true* then, if the server does not send a **Content-Type** header, or if it sends the value "application/octet-stream", **http::geturl** will attempt to guess appropriate values.
 This is not intended to become a general-purpose tool, and currently it is limited to detecting XML documents that begin with an XML declaration.
 In this case the **Content-Type** is changed to "application/xml", the binary flag state(binary) is changed to 0, and the character set is changed to the one specified by the "encoding" tag of the XML line, or to utf-8 if no encoding is specified.
 Not used if a **-channel** is specified.

 **-handler** *callback*
 : If this option is absent, **http::geturl** processes incoming data itself, either appending it to the state(body) variable or writing it to the -channel.
 But if the **-handler** option is present, **http::geturl** does not do this processing and instead calls *callback*.
 Whenever HTTP data is available, the value of *callback* is expanded, an additional two arguments are added, and the resulting command is evaluated.
 The two additional arguments are: the socket for the HTTP data and the *token* returned from **::http::geturl**.
-The token is the name of a global array that is described in the **STATE ARRAY** section.
+The token is the name of a global array that is described in the [State array] section.
 The procedure is expected to return the number of bytes read from the socket.
 Here is a template for the callback:

     ```
     proc httpHandlerCallback {socket token} {